Skycat1983/laoutaris-nextjs/docs/architecture/rendering-and-data-fetching.md

 # Rendering And Data Fetching

 This document tracks the intended server-side rendering and data-fetching strategy for the app.
-It is currently a planning target, not a verified architecture contract.
+It is currently a planning target, not a fully implemented architecture contract.

 ## Current Position